chanjj/My-First-Repo/poem.md

-But truly, what man doth not wear a mask?
+But truly, what man doth not wear a _mask_?
 For all of us are masked in some way
 Some choose sharp cruelty as their outward face,
 Some put themselves behind a king's façade,